 During the lawsuit, you can expect the following:

-• Your attorney and the insurance company will carry out investigations;
+- Your attorney and the insurance company will carry out investigations.

-• You will spend money on various costs associated with your lawsuit;
+- You will spend money on various costs associated with your lawsuit.

-• You will sit for a deposition during which you must answer questions under oath;
+- You will sit for a deposition during which you must answer questions under oath.

-• Failure to reach a settlement agreement will lead to a lawsuit;
+- Failure to reach a settlement agreement will lead to a lawsuit.

-• You will potentially have to testify as a witness;
+- You will potentially have to testify as a witness.

-• You will have to put your confidence and faith in your attorney, so choose who represents you carefully;
+- You will have to put your confidence and faith in your attorney, so choose who represents you carefully.

-• You will participate in settlement and mediation conferences;
+- You will participate in settlement and mediation conferences.

 How Does the Lawsuit Process Work?

 There are several phases to the lawsuit process.
 It begins with filing a complaint with the appropriate court and notifying the insurance company of the lawsuit.
 Once this occurs, discovery will begin.
-Discovery is the process in which both sides of a lawsuit gather evidence for their respective cases.
+Discovery is the process by which both sides of a lawsuit gather evidence for their respective cases.

-• Filing the lawsuit: Your attorney must file the lawsuit with a court of competent jurisdiction.
+- Filing the lawsuit: Your attorney must file the lawsuit with a court of competent jurisdiction.
 Filing in the wrong court will get the lawsuit thrown out.
-Additionally, the insurance company must be made aware of the lawsuit promptly;
+Additionally, the insurance company must be made aware of the lawsuit promptly.

-• Pre-trial negotiations: The parties will likely engage in pre-trial negotiations in an attempt to reach a settlement and avoid trial.
-Avoiding trials saves time and money for both sides;
+- Pre-trial negotiations: The parties will likely engage in pre-trial negotiations in an attempt to reach a settlement and avoid trial.
+Avoiding trials saves time and money for both sides.

-• The trial process: If a settlement is unreachable, the parties will go to trial if they have not opted for arbitration or mediation.
+- The trial process: If a settlement is unreachable, the parties will go to trial if they have not opted for arbitration or mediation.
 During the trial, your attorney will present your case to a judge or jury.
-At any time, both sides could settle before a verdict is reached;
+At any time, both sides could settle before a verdict is reached.

-• Court decision and verdict: After hearing evidence from both sides, the judge or jury will render a verdict, which is binding on both parties but may be appealed;
+- Court decision and verdict: After hearing evidence from both sides, the judge or jury will render a verdict, which is binding on both parties but may be appealed.

 The lawsuit process is complex and punishes errors.
 But with attorney representation, you never have to worry about the legalese.
 Your lawyer takes care of everything for you and fights to make sure you leave no compensation behind.